 Migration steps

-Not for: Hevo Data is the wrong fit for teams needing rare or niche connectors that Hevo does not support; Fivetran or Airbyte fit that better.
+Not for: Hevo Data is the wrong fit for teams needing rare or niche connectors that Hevo does not support, or whose workload shape is large initial backfills with minimal updates; Fivetran or Airbyte fit those better.

 Strengths

-• +Real-time CDC plus batch in one platform
++Real-time CDC plus batch SaaS pulls in one managed platform

 Trade-offs

-• Per-GB pricing can compound on high-volume CDC
+−Per-GB pricing can compound on high-volume CDC streams

 Free